Poland's Wedding to the Sea: 1920 Wedding to the Sea

 General Haller in his memoirs (published in 1964 in London) wrote that on that day, the Bay of Puck was frozen, so local fishermen cut an ice hole, into which Haller threw the ring.
 Before it fell into the water, the ring rolled on the ice: "Several fishermen ran after the ring, but none of them managed to catch it, and it fell into the icy water.
 When I asked why they did not catch it, the fishermen prophetically answered they would catch it in Szczecin".
 After throwing the ring into the water, Haller said the following words: "In the name of the Holy Republic of Poland, I, General Jozef Haller, am taking control of this ancient Slavic Baltic Sea shore".
 Wojciech Kossak, inspired by these events, painted in 1931 "Polish Wedding to the Sea".

 The 1920 wedding to the sea took place north of the Port of Puck, in the area which belonged to the Naval Airforce.
 A commemorative post was later erected there, with a Polish eagle and the date.
 The post was destroyed during the 1939 German Invasion of Poland.
 Its replica now stands in the Port of Puck, next to the bust of General Haller.

-On 11 February 1920, a day after the symbolic wedding, Kashubian fishermen invited Haller to Wielka Wies (now Władysławowo), to carry out another ceremony, this time in the open waters of Baltic Sea.
+On 11 February 1920, a day after the symbolic wedding, Kashubian fishermen invited Haller to Wielka Wieś (now Władysławowo), to carry out another ceremony, this time in the open waters of Baltic Sea.
 Haller accepted the invitation, and entered a cutter "Gwiazda Morza" ("Star of the Sea").
 This made the General a very popular person among the locals.
-Haller himself purchased a plot of land near Wielka Wies, founding a district called Hallerowo.
-The town of Władysławowo was created after a merger of Wielka Wies and Hallerowo.
+Haller himself purchased a plot of land near Wielka Wieś, founding a district called Hallerowo.
+The town of Władysławowo was created after a merger of Wielka Wieś and Hallerowo.